vitordeatorreao/kubids/README.md

 and pointing to different Redis instances, then collisions should be rare, but still possible.
-The chances of collision for two applications generating Kubids at the same time in different Redis instances, are precisely the chances of Go's `crypto/rand` package generating two equal 32-bit numbers in the same second;
+The chances of collision for two applications generating Kubids at the same time in different Redis instances, are precisely the chances of Go's `crypto/rand` package generating two equal 10-bit numbers in the same millisecond;
 - Kubids are not exactly "ever increasing" numbers.
 That's specially true if comparing Kubids generated using different Redis instances.
 But it is also possible on the same Redis.
 Given two subsequent calls to `KubidClient.New`, if